sigmundch/DEP-nonuri-imports/proposal.md

 ## Spec changes

 We simply change the syntax replacing `uri` for a `uriOrLibraryIdentifier` in imports, exports, and part directives.
-For example, imports are changed from:
+For example, imports in Section **18.1** are changed from:

 ```dart
 importSpecification:  import uri (as identifier)? combinator* ';'
                    |   import uri deferred as identifier combinator* ';'